 - Unclean clothing or bedding, or other unsanitary conditions

 - Sudden weight loss or other indicators of malnutrition or dehydration

 For the safety of your loved one and the well-being of others, it’s critical to take action as soon as possible if you suspect elder abuse.

 What to Do if You Suspect Nursing Home Abuse

 If you believe a family member or loved one is in immediate danger, call 911 or local law enforcement.

 Nursing homes and other assisted-care facilities may be held liable for injuries suffered by those in their care.
 If you notice changes in physical condition, personality, behavior or finances that lead you to suspect nursing home abuse or neglect, the attorneys at Carr & Carr are ready to help you take immediate action.

-With offices in Tulsa, Oklahoma City and Springdale, Arkansas, our compassionate attorneys are here when you need us most.
+With offices in Tulsa and Oklahoma City, our compassionate attorneys are here when you need us most.
 Please contact us online or call 888-241-3130 for your free consultation.

 Centers for Disease Control and Prevention; Fact Sheet: Understanding Elder Abuse; http://www.cdc.gov/violenceprevention/pdf/em-factsheet-a.pdf

 Centers for Disease Control and Prevention; Home and Recreational Safety: Falls in Nursing Homes; http://www.cdc.gov/homeandrecreationalsafety/falls/nursing.html